 If you’re turning on a faucet and there is air spitting from it, it’s another possible sign you’re having issues with the well.
 This might not be due to the pump.
 Sometimes this can mean there is the air that is entering the supply system of your water from a leaky pipe.
 This means that your pipe might have to be replaced or repaired.
 Another reason that this could be happening is the pressure tank has an issue, and it could need repairing or replacing.

 This is another big sign that the pump in your well is having issues.
 When your water is dirty, it might be because you have a pump that’s too large for the well.
 It also could be that the pump’s into your well too far and it’s bringing in sand and dirt.
 A professional can detect and repair either of these reasons.

-You want to schedule a routine maintenance check of the well pump and well so that you know everything is working the way that it should.
-When you fail to understand that you have a problem and repair it in a timely manner often lead to costly, unnecessary damage.
-These signs are just a few of the warnings that you could have a problem.
+You want to schedule a routine maintenance check of the good pump and well so that you know everything is working the way that it should.
+When you fail to understand that you have a problem and repair it in a timely manner often leads to costly, unnecessary damage.
+These signs are just a few of the warnings that you could have a problem with.
 The sooner you have someone come and look at your well, the better chance you have of having clear delicious water and avoiding bigger issues in the future.